vcmi/vcmi/docs/developers/Building_Linux.md

 For Ubuntu and Debian you need to install this list of packages:

-`sudo apt-get install cmake g++ clang libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev zlib1g-dev libavformat-dev libswscale-dev libboost-dev libboost-filesystem-dev libboost-system-dev libboost-thread-dev libboost-program-options-dev libboost-locale-dev qtbase5-dev libtbb-dev libluajit-5.1-dev qttools5-dev ninja-build ccache`
+`sudo apt-get install cmake g++ clang libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev zlib1g-dev libavformat-dev libswscale-dev libboost-dev libboost-filesystem-dev libboost-system-dev libboost-thread-dev libboost-program-options-dev libboost-locale-dev libboost-iostreams-dev qtbase5-dev libtbb-dev libluajit-5.1-dev qttools5-dev ninja-build ccache`

 Alternatively if you have VCMI installed from repository or PPA you can use: